kedacore/keda-docs/content/docs/2.0/concepts/scaling-jobs.md

 ```

 **accurate**
 If the scaler returns `queueLength` that does not include the number of locked messages, this strategy is recommended. `Azure Storage Queue` is one example.
-You can you this strategy if you delete a message once your app consumes it.
+You can use this strategy if you delete a message once your app consumes it.

 ```go
 if (maxScale + runningJobCount) > maxReplicaCount {